OfficeDev/office-scripts-docs/docs/index.md

 ms.topic: landing-page
 title: Office Scripts documentation
-description: Resources for learning about Office Scripts. ms.date: 12/06/2019
+description: Resources for learning about Office Scripts. ms.date: 12/13/2019
 localization_priority: Priority
 ---

 # Office Scripts documentation

-Office Scripts in Excel on the web lets you automate common tasks.
-Learn how to create and edit scripts in Excel on the web.
+Use Office Scripts in Excel on the web to automate your common tasks.
+Explore the following articles to learn how to create and edit Office Scripts and get started automating today.

 <ul class="panelContent cardsF cols cols3">
     <li>